+The Company has historically funded its operations through the sale of common stock and the issuance of convertible notes and warrants.
 The Company expects to continue to incur significant operating losses for the foreseeable future and may never become profitable.
 As a result, the Company will likely need to raise additional capital through one or more of the following: issuance of additional debt or equity, or complete a licensing transaction for one or more of the Company's pipeline assets.
 Management believes that it has sufficient working capital on hand to fund operations through at least the next twelve months from the date these unaudited condensed consolidated financial statements were available to be issued.
 There can be no assurance that the Company will be successful in acquiring additional funding, that the Company's projections of its future working capital needs will prove accurate, or that any additional funding would be sufficient to continue operations in future years.